RichardFreedman/Encoding_Music/SPARQL.md

 3. **WHERE**: The WHERE keyword is used to specify the patterns or conditions that must be satisfied by the RDF data in order to retrieve the desired information.
 It allows you to specify the subject-predicate-object triples or patterns that should match the data.

 4. **FILTER**: The FILTER keyword is used to further refine the query results based on specified conditions.
 It allows you to include or exclude data based on certain criteria, such as comparing values or checking for specific patterns.

+### Understanding Placeholders

+In the query examples, you might notice the use of placeholders such as `?s`, `?p`, and `?o`.
+These placeholders are used to represent different parts of the RDF triples.
+For instance, `?s` represents the subject, `?p` represents the predicate, and `?o` represents the object.
+They are placeholders that will be replaced with actual RDF entities when the query is executed.

 ## Example SPARQL Queries